kijanawoodard/Blog/src/Blog.Web/Content/posts/violating-isp.markdown

 I'd say the latter, but that leads us back to [8 lines of code].

+As further evidence, a thought experiment: why not inject every possible dependency and then it will already be there if we ever need it?
+We can use better tooling to auto-mock them for easy testing.

+Pretty horrible idea, right?
+Why is a dependency we only need some of the time better?

-To my mind, too many dependencies contribute to SRP violations as well, but I'll save that for a future post.
-As a preview, [Jimmy Bogard pointed out on twitter][unit testing?] that you can't really "unit test" classes like this.
+Too many dependencies contribute to SRP violations as well, but I'll save that for a future post.
+As a preview, [Jimmy Bogard pointed out on twitter][unit testing?] that you can't really "unit test" classes written in this manner.

 [questioning-ioc]: /questioning-ioc-containers
 [ISP]: http://en.wikipedia.org/wiki/Interface_segregation_principle